papay0/lifegorithms.com/src/pages/review-2020/index.md

 During all this time traveling, I was working remotely.
 It was not an issue.
 I am used to work late anyway so the time different was not an issue.

+During 2020, I also did a few Tech projects, apps.
+That made me happy.
+(Pushups Master, Coucou, algo trading)

+During 2020, Kathy (a colleague) and myself created the Uber Mentoring Program to help to bridge the gender gap in STEM by creating opportunities for young women & non-binary individuals to explore their passions.
+Basically, it means that we match young women with Uber engineers for a mentoring 1-1 session.

 # Reflection

+## How was it?

+I will not talk about the impact of Covid on the world in this article because this is not the point.

+Without talking about Covid, the first half sucked.
+Mainly because of my roommate situation.
+The second half sucked less, mainly because I saw more people, I did different things, visited different places.

+The impact of Covid on my life was not terrible because I was lucky enough to be able to take advantage of the situation.
+Without Covid I wouldn't had been to Hawaii or Cancun.
+Because of Covid, meeting friends was hard and didn't happen often.
+Because of Covid, my VISAs got impacted, my greencard was delayed by a year and my H1B is still not processed because te embassies are closed.

+## What makes me happy?

+Not in order:

+- coding, creating something useful
+- marking tasks on a list as done ✅ (achievements)
+- feeling part of a community
+- surfing (anything related to water, but mainly surfing)
+- writing articles
+- teaching / mentoring
+- learning
+- good time with nice people
+- time with pets, mainly cats

+## What do I want to focus on in 2021?

+- learning, with a focus on trading
+- focusing on my group of friends
+- writing more articles
+- continuing to create tech projects
+- create more memories (eg YouTube videos)
+- finding a way to teach Personal Finance to more people
+- continuing to surf
+- career: becoming Senior Software Engineer with Uber

+I am guessing that I will write another articles to set public goals for 2021.